 Reproductive Care and Reproductive Justice

-- Use the position of Governor to center the voices of women of color and create a task force to identify and address the systemic barriers to reproductive health for women due to economic, racial, ability, and immigration-status factors and propose corrective legislation and rule making.
+- Use the position of Governor to center the voices of women of color and create a task force to identify and address the systemic barriers to reproductive health due to economic, racial, ability, and immigration-status factors and propose corrective legislation and rule making.

 - Make Colorado a more family-friendly state by fighting for equal-pay policies and ensure that workforce protections are in place that allow women to seek the care they need when they need it.